leventemo/irreg/README.md

 ## TODO: CODE
 - [x] create 2-row dash: counter, search box, etc. below level buttons
+- [ ] set modal window margin for small devices
+- [ ] bigger font size in modals
+- [ ] level indicators to be positioned right
 - [ ] 3 verb forms in separate divs
 - [ ] alternative forms NOT with slashes
-- [ ] level indicators to be positioned right
 - [ ] if Web Speech API is not supported, still show verb list but include a warning msg: "speaker icons aren't working"
 - [ ] remove event listeners when needed to be removed
 - [ ] what happens when `dictionary.js` is not loaded?